• Skip to primary navigation

 • Love pinto beans but not a fan of refried?
 Try frijoles borrachos (drunken beans).
 So juicy, flavorful, and good!
 You’ll find yourself slurping up the juice.

-• Rather have more traditional refried beans?
+• Rather have traditional refried beans?
 Make the beans as directed but don’t mash them.
 Heat a quarter up of cup lard or bacon fat in a very large skillet and add drained beans, cooking and stirring.
 Use a potato masher or fork to mash the beans to the right consistency, adding bean liquid as needed.

-• For restaurant style refried beans, stir together ⅓ cup sour cream and 2 cups beans, along with a dash of hot sauce, to taste.
+• For restaurant style refried beans: Stir together ⅓ cup sour cream and 2 cups beans, along with a dash of hot sauce, to taste.
 Heat and top with shredded cheese.

 Overhead view of large bowl of crockpot refried beans with cheese and cilantro.